Beyond GPT-5: Making LLMs Cheaper and Better via Performance-Efficiency Optimized Routing: Experiments

-\paragraph{\textit{Avengers-Pro} outperforms top single models.} Of the eight single models evaluated, GPT-5-medium demonstrates the highest average accuracy ($62.25\%$) across the six benchmarks.
+Of the eight single models evaluated, GPT-5-medium demonstrates the highest average accuracy ($62.25\%$) across the six benchmarks.
 This is followed by Gemini-2.5-pro ($56.08\%$) and Qwen3-thinking ($48.11\%$), respectively.
 The \emph{Avengers-Pro} surpasses the performance of \emph{all} individual models with a sufficiently large value of $\alpha$, prioritizing performance over efficiency.
 Specifically, its average accuracy is up to $66.66\%$ with $\alpha=1.0$, which is $7\%$ higher compared to GPT-5-medium and $19\%$ higher compared to Gemini-2.5-pro.